 Get Your Pup a Cooling Vest or Mat

 In addition to keeping the air conditioning on for your pup, we recommend having a cooling mat or vest on hand, especially if you have a dog with longer hair.
 We recommend the Kurgo Core Cooling Dog Vest, and carry sizes small through extra-large in our store.
 Simply wet it with cool water, wring it out, and strap it on.
 As the water evaporates, your dog's temperature lowers.
-From now until 7/16/19, all of our Kurgo Core Cooling Vests are 10% off.
-Check out our other Pool Party promos here.
+From now until September 30, all of our cooling vests and mats are 20% off.

 Don’t Shave a Double-Coated Dog